 This project appeared in the Prototyping for Play video course published through O'Reilly Media, as part of segment 8 titled:

-This project demonstrates creating a digital game created with Stencyl and custom hardware controller while requiring no coding skills.
+This project demonstrates creating a digital game using the game engine software Stencyl and custom hardware controller while requiring no coding skills.
 The game involves a western armadillo attempting to best you in a shootout!
 You, being the fastest gun in the west, attempt to shoot its bullets right out of the air by dialing on a repurposed rotary phone in the direction the bullets are drifting.
 The hardware uses a HID (human interface device) emulator and the software simply takes keyboard input, in this case provided by the telephone.

 The Stencyl project source file and build flash game can be downloaded here: dial-game-and-source.zip